rocky-linux/documentation/docs/guides/proxies/pound.md

 * The "User" and "Group" was taken care of when we did the install
 * The "Control" file does not appear to be used anywhere.
 * The "ListenHTTP" section represents the service `http` (Port 80) and the "Address" that the proxy will listen on.
 We will change this to the actual IP of our Pound server.
 * The "ListenHTTPS" section represents the service `https` (Port 443) and the "Address" that the proxy will listen on.
-As with the above, we will change this the IP to that of the Pound server.
+As with the above, we will change this to the IP to that of the Pound server.
 The "Cert" option is the self-signed certificate provided by the Pound install process.
 You would want to replace this in a production environment with a real certificate using either one of these procedures: [Generating SSL Keys](../security/ssl_keys_https.md) or [SSL Keys with Let's Encrypt](../security/generating_ssl_keys_lets_encrypt.md).
 * The "Service" section is where the "BackEnd" servers are configured along with their listening ports.
 You can have as many "BackEnd" servers as you need.

 ### Changing The Configuration